Usage Tips:

 Sample Output:

-bloodhound (with PKI support)
+TO-DOBloodhound (with PKI Support)

 # Fix: GPU process isn't usable.
 Goodbye.